replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 Replace `FILENAME` with the name of the kURL air gap `.tar.gz` file.

-To update the application in an air gapped environment, download the new application air gap bundle, and then run the following command:
+To update the application in an air gapped environment, download the new application air gap bundle, and run the following command:

 ```bash
 kubectl kots upstream upgrade APP_SLUG --airgap-bundle PATH_TO_AIRGAP_BUNDLE -n NAMESPACE